lookatthem-tech/jekyll-project-03/index.md

 I have created a lot of documentation for developers over the years.
 I have also taken several courses about how to create API docs.

-To demonstrate, I created an API documentation site on github that uses data from an open source weather API.
-I built the site with the highly respected and most commonly used specification: OpenAPI (formerly known as Swagger).
+To demonstrate, I created an API documentation site on github that uses data from the Swagger PetStore Sample API.
+I built the site with the highly respected and most commonly used specification: OpenAPI.
 I'm very experienced with CSS, so I can style sites like this to fit any branding and format that a company needs.
-You can see this site <a href="https://lookatthem-tech.github.io/open-api-example/" target="_blank">here</a>.
+You can see this site <a href="https://lookatthem-tech.github.io/PetStoreOpenAPI/#/" target="_blank">here</a>.